bugzilla/bugzilla/README.rst

 .. _`Firefox Connection Settings`: https://support.mozilla.org/en-US/kb/connection-settings-firefox

-After that, you should be able to visit http://bmo-web.vm/ from your browser.
+After that, you should be able to visit http://bmo.test/ from your browser.
-You can login as vagrant@bmo-web.vm with the password "vagrant01!" (without quotes).
+You can login as vagrant@bmo.test with the password "vagrant01!" (without quotes).

 Ensuring your Docker setup on Ubuntu 16.04